mdn/content/files/en-us/web/css/overflow/index.md

 - `auto`
   - : Depends on the {{Glossary("user agent")}}.
 If content fits inside the padding box, it looks the same as `visible`, but still establishes a new block formatting context.
 Desktop browsers provide scrollbars if content overflows.
 - `overlay` {{deprecated_inline}}
   - : Behaves the same as `auto`, but with the scrollbars drawn on top of content instead of taking up space.
-Not fully supported by all browsers; for example, Safari will recognize `overlay` but will treat it the same as `auto`.

 #### Mozilla extensions